PMI: A Guide To Private Mortgage Insurance

 Your credit score can indicate how reliably you’ve paid back money you’ve borrowed.
 A higher credit score, for example, can show that:

-A solid credit history and high credit score can mean a lender may charge less in PMI premiums because you’ve shown you’re a responsible borrower that pays back what you borrow.
+A solid credit history and high credit score can mean a lender may charge less in PMI premiums because you’ve shown you’re a responsible borrower who pays back what you borrow.

 On the other hand, if you have a lower credit score, your lender may have less faith in your ability to manage your debt responsibly.
 As a result, you may have to pay higher PMI premiums.